kevhen/CryptoCrawler/README.md

-> CryptoCrawler: Crawl Information about Crypto Currencies from the Web, analyze them and present them in a Web-Dashboard.
+> CryptoCrawler: Crawling information about Crypto Currencies from the Web, analyze them and present them in a Web-Dashboard.
 A project from a course at universtity of media, stuttgart.

 <br><br>

 ### Table of Contents